 Did you know that more and more skilled and experienced employees quit their job because they felt the company did not appreciate them?
 Appreciation is a delicate matter.
 Countless business managers wonder which perks or pay bonus could signify their gratitude to their team.
 Would a Friday free beer routine convey the right message?
 Should they write a personal note to thank every single member of the team?
 The choices are infinite.
-But the simplest and most straightforward approach to letting your employees and your freelance copywriter know you value their contribution is to let them make the most of their skills in their day-to-day tasks.
+But the simplest and most straightforward approach to letting your employees know you value their contribution is to let them make the most of their skills in their day-to-day tasks.
 A business that fails to recognise in-house talents is likely to experience high turnover rates.
 Stop your employees from quitting.

 Your primary intention when you hired your staff was – presumably – to utilise their time in the most productive way for the business.
 As a result, it’s not an acceptable strategy to fail to automate time-demanding tasks that don’t require their specialist skills.
 From implementing the best tools to streamline your projects to working with custom software developers who can create the most suitable solutions for your activities, there are strategic decisions you need to make to maximise your employees’ time.
 The truth is that dedicated tools are expensive, but they allow you to focus their time on what they do best.